 Can Laurie speak at my school?

-Well, unfortunately she is not making physical visits to schools right now, BUT maybe you would like to visit with her via the internet by using Skype.
+Well, unfortunately she is not making physical visits to schools right now.

 Why has Laurie cut back on speaking so much?

 Laurie has promised her publishers that she will write many, many books in the next couple of years.
 Since there are still only 24 hours in a day, that means she cannot be on the road as much as she has in years past.

 She hopes very much to get back to visiting schools and doing more conferences at some point.

 So she's not visiting schools at all?